 After using Genie+ on our trip to Disney World with toddlers, we learned a few things about using Genie+ and Lightning Lanes.
 Below are our Genie+ tips and tricks for making the most out of the service.

 - Set your phone alarm for 7am as a reminder to purchase Genie+ and/ or book your first ride.
-It can be easy to miss the window!
+Currently Lightning Lane rides are filling up early in the morning, both for high demand LLs included in Genie+ and individual LL rides for purchase.

 - If you want to do both Lightning Lane rides that require an additional purchase, ride the higher cost ride at park open and pay for the lower cost ride.
 (Waiting in line for both or paying for both is an option too!)